 Antergos is based on Arch Linux.
 The icons used in the OS are so beautiful that one may want to lick them!
 Antergos installer is called Cnchi, which initially closely resembled Ubuntu’s Ubiquity but has evolved into a unique original installer.
 The desktop environment supports GNOME, Cinnamon, Openbox, Xfce, and the new KDE 5.
 So pretty much all GTK bases there.
 By default install, Antergos ships with GNOME.

 What’s special about Antergos

-Antergos is a fork of Arch Linux, so basically you are running Arch Linux at system level.
+Antergos is a fork of Arch Linux, so basically, you are running Arch Linux at the system level.
 It’s a known fact that Arch Linux is not for everybody.
 It’s suited for a user who already has some Linux knowledge.
 Antergos capitalizes on what looks like a drawback of Arch Linux and gives a desktop that’s meant for everyone.

 Install Antergos 2016

 Before you head to install, you need to keep two things ready:

 - Prepare your PC for Linux installation and make two partitions, including ext4 and SWAP.

 STEP 1: Insert or plugin the Antergos Live CD/USB drive to your computer and boot into it.
 You may have to enable UEFI mode to boot into USB flash drives.

 STEP 2: Once you boot into the Live image, you should see the Antergos boot options as shown below.
 Select ‘Start Antergos Live’.

 STEP 3: You should now see the Live desktop environment.
 It would be best if you had an internet connection enabled via Wi-Fi or Ethernet connection.
 Without that, you can’t proceed further.
 Antergos’s installer Cnchi updates real-time, and then you will see the ‘Welcome to Antergos!’ pop-up window.
 Click ‘Install it’.